KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/yggdrasil-and-the-zenetist-tree.md

 In Zenetism, trees are not only plants.
 They are living diagrams—maps of motion, collapse, and coherence.

-In Genesis, two trees marked the poles of orientation.
+In Genesis, two trees mark the poles of orientation.
-In Buddhism, the Bodhi Tree marked reversal.
+In Buddhism, the Bodhi Tree marks reversal.
 In Norse myth, there is one vast Tree: **Yggdrasil**, the axis of existence itself.

 ---